-AERO 2016 is the venue for sharing your research, learning what others in Arizona are doing, and networking with colleagues from across the state.
+AERO 2019 is the venue for sharing your research, learning what others in Arizona are doing, and networking with colleagues from across the state.
 The conference will provide an opportunity for the dissemination of a wide variety of research, evaluation, and applied projects from Arizona’s PreK-20 educational research and evaluation community.
-Presenters are encouraged to submit proposals for projects that involve partnerships with local organizations, highlight innovative investigations into long-standing educational challenges, apply new knowledge and test new ideas in real-world situations, present empirically-backed and field-tested best practices, and strategies for sharing outcomes with a wide range of audiences within and outside of Arizona.
+Presenters are encouraged to submit proposals for projects that involve partnerships with local organizations, highlight innovative investigations into long-standing educational challenges, apply new knowledge and test new ideas in real-world situations, present empirically-backed and field-tested best practices, as well as strategies for sharing outcomes with a wide range of audiences within and outside of Arizona.
 The conference welcomes submissions for paper and poster presentations, symposia, and workshops related to the conference theme.

-AERO is pleased to offer two awards, a) the 2016 Outstanding Graduate Student Paper Award; and b) the 2016 Early Career Researcher Award.
+AERO is pleased to offer two awards, a) the 2019 Outstanding Graduate Student Paper Award; and b) the 2019 Early Career Researcher Award.